 All Epoxy Resins Are NOT Created Equal

 There are many, many uses for epoxy resin, only one of which is as a clear coating for artwork and other creative applications.
 Many epoxy resin products on the market are sold as adhesives and most are intended for industrial use, not home/studio use.
 Many resins are made for the marine industry because epoxy is a durable, waterproof product.
 In most cases, epoxy resins are not formulated specifically to maintain clarity over the long term, as artists require.
 Further, most resins are considered a hazardous material due to their chemical composition; they are intended for use in industrial settings where hazmat suiting is readily available and required.
-Any resin that yellows is not adequately formulated for use over artwork.
-Any artist thinking of using resin over their artwork should certainly choose a product that has been formulated for creative purposes, namely that it is both UV and HALS stabilized, and deemed non-toxic (safe for home use) when used as directed.
+Any resin that quickly yellows is not adequately formulated for use over artwork.
+Any artist thinking of using resin over their artwork should certainly choose a product that has been formulated for creative purposes, namely that it is both UV and HALS stabilized, and deemed non-toxic when used as directed and safe for home use in a well ventilated area.
+See our SDS for more information.

 How To Protect Your Artwork Against Yellowing

 UV stabilizers are not enough to prevent yellowing in epoxy resin.
 If you are coating pieces of art—or anything creative, special and important—then you need a product that contains an additive called 'HALS', in addition to a UV stabilizer.
 HALS stands for Hindered Amine Light Stabilizer.
-It's job in the formula is solely to prevent yellowing.
+It's job in the formula is solely to address yellowing.
 How does it do this?
-HALS scavenges radicals that are produced with UV light exposure, thus interrupting the degradation cycle that resin is naturally subject to.
-For this reason, HALS is extremely efficient at preventing yellowing.
+HALS scavenges radicals that are produced with UV light exposure, thus diminishing the degradation cycle that causes yellowing.
 It's protection abilities has been demonstrated time and again since it came into existence in the 1960s.
-A UV stabilizer is still necessary to protect against the other problems that result from UV light degradation, however HALS is the number one agent that works to prevent yellowing.
+A UV stabilizer is still necessary to protect against the other problems that result from UV light degradation, however HALS is the number one agent that works to address yellowing.